 - Visit Sainte Chapelle – I think this Gothic church is far more beautiful the nearby Notre Dame.
 It’s very tiny but the stained glass and decoration are exquisite and much more inspiring than Notre Dame.
 There’s usually a long lineup to get in.

 - The Palace of Versailles - A visit to the palace of the kings of France requires a whole day.
 It gets very crowded but that mostly means you have people in your pictures, not that you are pushed into other rooms.
 The palace is opulent and makes you see why the French revolted!
 Make sure you visit Marie Antoinette’s home and spend time walking the huge and spacious gardens.
 Summer weekends are the best time to see the garden, as the fountains are set to music.
-Read more: Take a video tour of the Palace of Versailles
+Read more: Tour of the Palace of Versailles.
+Here is a video too:

 - Le Nouvel an Chinois – Every February, Chinese New Year is celebrated here in the 3rd and 4th arrondissements and the Chinatown of Paris.